Selena Gomez-Benny Blanco relationship timeline and all the ex-boyfriends she has dated

 According to PEOPLE, the duo met for the first time at the 2015 Victoria’s Secret Fashion Show.
 Following that, Selena Gomez shifted away from keeping her private life under wraps and went all out with her relationship with rapper The Weeknd, whose real name is Abel Makkonen Tesfaye, in 2017.

 Besides posting Instagram photos together, they graced events and high-profile red carpets like the 2017 Met Gala.
-That year, she also had a secret kidney transplant, and after 10 months of togetherness, they broke up in October due to busy schedules and distance.
+That year, she also had a secret kidney transplant, and after 10 months of being in a relationaship, they broke up in October due to busy schedules and distance.

 Dating rumours and links